avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This force takes into account the gravity force, which is the driving force of the snow motion.
-The expression of this force is rater simple, it represents the tangential (tangent to the surface) part of the gravity force
+The expression of this force is rather simple, it represents the tangential (tangent to the surface) part of the gravity force
 (the normal part of the force is accounted for in the friction term).